icshwi/ecat2/README.md

 # Warning
 The directory has the generic EPICS compilation structure, however, we don't add real information in configure files, and Makefile.
 We have a plan to add them later.

+The ecat2 and ecat2db within E3+ are realized with https://github.com/icshwi/e3-ecat2

 # History